 Tossed by: The Great Khali

-Speaking of Khali, rewind three years earlier to when he was a ruthless killing machine, one that had beaten John Cena cleanly more than once.
+Rewind several years earlier to when the Great Khali was a ruthless killing machine, one that had beaten John Cena cleanly more than once.
 In 2007, Khali entered at #28, and tossed out 7 men in succession, including Carlito.
 But when the cool guy tried to springboard back in, Khali chopped his skull in mid air.

 Tossed by: Brock Lesnar